say2joe/jquery.cache/README.md

 ## Usage

+If (the jQuery Core) $.cache property is non-existent, $.cache is used.
 $.domCache is the method used for all versions of jQuery < 2.x.

-If (built-in) $.cache property is non-existent, $.cache is used instead.

 ### Caching DOM Objects
 	$.domCache("videos",".yt,.vimeo").css({border:"1px solid blue"});